goauthentik/authentik/website/blog/2023-10-23-another-okta-breach/item.md

 > “The failure of a single control or process should not result in breach.
 Here, multiple layers of controls -- e.g. Okta sign on controls, identity security monitoring, and so on, prevented a breach.” ([source](https://www.beyondtrust.com/blog/entry/okta-support-unit-breach))

 A [writer on HackerNews](https://news.ycombinator.com/item?id=37963074) points out that Okta has updated their [documentation](https://help.okta.com/oag/en-us/content/topics/access-gateway/troubleshooting-with-har.htm) about generating HAR files, to tell users to sanitize the files first.
 But whether HAR files or GutHub commits, lack of MFA or misuse of APIs, we all have to stay ever-vigilant to keep ahead of malicious hackers.

+## Addendum

+This blog was edited to provide updates about the [1Password announcement](https://blog.1password.com/okta-incident/) that they too were hacked, and to clarify that the hacker responsible for obtaining session tokens from the HAR files had originally gained entry into the Okta support system using stolen credentials.